 Bitcoin was able to command about $6 billion daily online transactions.
 This is only surpassed by two U.S. longstanding institutional payment networks, namely Visa Card, which garnered $30.3 billion, and MasterCard, which had a total of $16.2 billion.

-8. Daily trading in crypto has reached $93.4 billion
+9. Daily trading volume in crypto is down to $47.1 billion

 The numbers indicate how active the crypto marketplace is, and how it keeps on growing each day.
 The flurry of updates on social media may be at play, but the fact remains that people are recognizing the value of owning cryptocurrency and trading it.

-9. The first ten cryptocurrencies comprise 88% of the total cryptocurrency market value
+10. The first ten cryptocurrencies comprise almost 84% of the total cryptocurrency market value

-For a novice investor who wants to get started on owning crypto, the ten strongest currencies include: Bitcoin, Ethereum, Tether, Bitcoin Cash, Ripple, Bitcoin SV, Litecoin, Binance Coin, EOS, and Tezos.
-These digital assets make up the majority of the total crypto market value, while the rest of the currencies share the remaining 12%.
+For a novice investor who wants to get started on owning crypto, the ten strongest currencies include: Bitcoin, Ethereum, Tether, Binance Coin, USD Coin, Binance USD, Ripple, Dogecoin, Cardano, and Polygon.
+These digital assets make up the majority of the total crypto market value, while the rest of the currencies share only 16.63%.

 Right now, over five thousand altcoins are circulating at present.
 Some have their unique blockchain, like what Ethereum has.
 But most new currencies are built on the Bitcoin and Ethereum blockchain.